I took my Bible to college. I think.

 Hopefully my story is enough motivation for you to realize that it simply isn’t enough to take your kids to church.
 There absolutely has to be more.
 We’ve got to intentionally teach them about the habits that will help them grow in their walk with the Lord.

 I think this should start with quiet time.
 It’s absolutely never too early to begin this habit.
 If we don’t start our day with God, it’s impossible to walk the path He has laid out for us.
-I’ve written an entire series of posts on how we teach the habit of quiet time step-by-step.
+I’ve written a post on how we teach the habit of quiet time in devotions for kids.

 Second, and of course very closely related, is developing the habit of prayer.
 This is something that was very weak in my life even as late as age 33.
 I never really knew how and I never really saw a reason to learn.
 Sometimes churches make so little of this prayer thing with comments like “just talk to God” that we don’t stop to consider that it doesn’t really come that naturally.
 Teaching our kids and giving them tools will really help.